Audi A6 Allroad (2019-2022) Review

 Handling and ride quality: What is the Audi A6 Allroad like to drive?

-"The big Audi A6 Allroad is no sports car, as you’ll soon discover if you take it through a tight bend.
-It’s far from cumbersome, but it’s clearly a car set up for comfort rather than keen handling with a fair amount of body roll."
+"The big Audi A6 Allroad was no sports car, but was far from cumbersome.
+It was a car set up for comfort rather than keen handling with a fair amount of body roll."

-Audi A6 Allroad Review 2023: exterior rear three quarter photo of the Audi A6 Allroad on the road
+Audi A6 Allroad (2019-2022) Review: exterior rear three quarter photo of the Audi A6 Allroad on the road

-The steering has little in the way of feel but you can at least change the steering weight in the driver select settings, which is handy as many will find the standard set up on the light side.
+The steering had little in the way of feel, but you could at least change the steering weight in the driver select settings, which was handy as many will find the standard setup on the light side.

-Of course, few of you are buying an Audi A6 Allroad for its handling prowess, but it still feels stable and secure through corners, it’s certainly no better or worse than the Mercedes-Benz E-Class All-Terrain and has more grip than a Volvo V90 Cross Country.
+Of course, few of you are buying an Audi A6 Allroad for its handling prowess, but it still feels stable and secure through corners, even by today's standards.
+It’s no better or worse than the equivalent Mercedes-Benz E-Class All-Terrain and has more grip than a Volvo V90 Cross Country.

-It’s comfort that the Audi A6 Allroad does so well, thanks in no small part to its self levelling air suspension.
-It means that even on huge 21-inch wheels, the Audi is smooth without wallowing all over the place.
+The Audi A6 Allroad excelled in comfort, thanks in no small part to its self-levelling air suspension.
+It meant that even on huge 21-inch wheels, it was smooth without wallowing around.

-Load up the A6 with the kids and a boot full of holiday gear and you’ll feel safe and secure on long trips.
-Indeed, the Audi A6 Allroad is supremely adept at high speeds, feeling as serene at naughty Autobahn speeds as it does around town.
+Load up the A6 with the kids and a boot full of holiday gear, and you’ll feel safe and secure on long trips.
+Indeed, the Audi A6 Allroad was supremely adept at high speeds, feeling as serene at naughty Autobahn speeds as it did around town.

-While there is a 55 TSI petrol in the Audi A6 Allroad, you’re more likely to find the Holy Grail than come across one.
-True it’s fast, with 340PS but it’s also thirsty.
+While there was a 55 TSI petrol in the Audi A6 Allroad, you’re more likely to find the Holy Grail than come across one. it was fast, with 340PS, but it was also thirsty.
 The two diesels suit the Audi much better.

-Both the 45 TDI and 50 TDI are powered by the same six-cylinder 3.0-litre diesel engine.
-The 45 TDI has 231PS and 500Nm which we think is more than enough for everyday driving.
-It’s certainly our choice in the range and the most common model around too.
+The 45 TDI and 50 TDI used the same six-cylinder 3.0-litre diesel engine.
+The 45 TDI had 231PS and 500Nm, which we think is more than enough for everyday driving.
+It's certainly our choice in the range and is the most common model.

-If you do want extra oomph, the 50 TDI ups power to 286PS and boost torque to a hefty 620Nm.
-There’s no denying this thing pulls like a train and is effortless quick, but with the same 2500kg towing capacity as the rest of the range, there seems little point in paying extra for one.
-You don’t even get a different badge on the boot.
+If you want extra oomph, the 50 TDI upped power to 286PS and boosted torque to a hefty 620Nm.
+There was no denying it pulled like a train and was effortlessly quick, but it had the same towing capacity as the rest of the range.

-But this is where we come to the crunch.
-Because the one thing that lets the Audi A6 Allroad down is the tiptronic gearbox.
-This is a conventional automatic rather than a twin-clutch affair and indeed, it shifts up in the blink of an eye with almost unnoticeable shifts.
+Sadly, the tiptronic gearbox lets the Audi A6 Allroad down.
+This was a conventional automatic rather than a twin-clutch affair, and it upshifted in the blink of an eye with almost unnoticeable shifts.
+The problem was at lower speeds.
+For some reason, there was a massive delay when acceleration was needed.

-Along with superb comfort, the Audi A6 Allroad is also incredibly quiet and refined, which you’ll appreciate on long motorway journeys.
-There’s pretty much no wind noise, helped by the fact the suspension lowers itself by 15mm above 74mph (which also benefits fuel economy) while despite the big wheels, tyre noise is kept to a minimum.
+Along with superb comfort, the Audi A6 Allroad was also incredibly quiet and refined, which you’ll appreciate on long motorway journeys.
+There was pretty much no wind noise, helped by the fact the suspension lowered itself by 15mm above 74mph (which also benefits fuel economy), while despite the big wheels, tyre noise was kept to a minimum.

-The 3.0-litre TDI engines are quiet at start up and you’ll barely notice any noise, even under hard acceleration plus there’s no vibration coming into the cabin.
-The TSI engine is even quieter, although it does become more vocal at higher revs, albeit in an enjoyable way if you like that sort of thing.
+The 3.0-litre TDI engines were quiet at start-up, and you’d barely notice any noise.
+The TSI engine was quieter, although it was more vocal at higher revs, albeit in an enjoyable way if you like that sort of thing.
 Which we do.

-There are plenty of onboard safety systems in the Audi A6 Allroad including the Tour Assist package which has efficiency assist, adaptive cruise assist and emergency assist.
-The City package features the intersection assist and the exit warning.
-This usefully warns passengers not to open the doors if the car has stopped and it detects cyclists or cars approaching.
+There were plenty of onboard safety systems in the Audi A6 Allroad, including the Tour Assist package, which featured efficiency assist, adaptive cruise assist and emergency assist.
+The City package featured the intersection assist and the exit warning.
+This usefully warned passengers not to open the doors if the car was stopped and it detected cyclists or approaching traffic.

-As well as lane departure warning, there is also a rearview camera and the Parking System Plus with both front and rear sensors.
-While the Audi A6 Allroad itself hasn’t been crash-tested by Euro NCAP, the Audi A6 saloon achieved the maximum five-star rating in 2018 with a high 85 per cent rating for child occupant safety.
+Lane departure warning, a rearview camera and Parking System Plus were optional.
+While the Audi A6 Allroad wasn't crash-tested by Euro NCAP, the Audi A6 saloon achieved the maximum five-star rating in 2018 with a high 85 per cent rating for child occupant safety.

-Other useful extras for parents include not just window locks but also controls for the child locks on the rear doors.
-Handily they’re right next to the electric window controls and easy to check, with a read light showing they’re locked.
+Other useful parental extras included window locks and rear door child lock controls.
+Handily, they were right next to the electric window controls and were easy to check, with a read light showing they were locked.

 MPG and fuel costs: What does a Audi A6 Allroad cost to run?

-"The 3.0-litre diesel fitted to the 45 TDI and 50 TDI models is reasonably economical with a claimed WLTP economy figure of 37.7mpg for both."
+"The 3.0-litre diesel fitted to the 45 TDI and 50 TDI models was reasonably economical with a claimed WLTP economy figure of 37.7mpg for both."

-The diesels have a big fuel tank of 63 litres but there was an option to increase this to 73 litres so if you’re buying an Audi A6 Allroad to do big trips, it’s worth finding one with this fitted.
-Even at 34mpg it still means you can cover close to 550 miles on a tank.
+The diesels had a 63-litre fuel tank, but there was an option to increase this to 73 litres, so if you’re buying an Audi A6 Allroad to do big trips, it’s worth finding one with this fitted.
+Even at 34 mpg, it still means you can cover close to 550 miles on a tank.

-As for the 55 TSI, the less said about fuel economy the better.
-The official figures state 30mpg so in reality you’re looking at mid to late 20s.
-But then no one is buying a 3.0-litre petrol Audi A6 Allroad for the fuel economy.
+As for the 55 TSI, the less said about fuel economy, the better.
+The official figures stated 30 mpg, meaning mid to late 20s in reality.
+But then, no one is buying a 3.0-litre petrol Audi A6 Allroad for the fuel economy.

-The Audi A6 Allroad scored a pretty average 9.00 out of 10 in the HonestJohn.co.uk Satisfaction Survey, although it is worth bearing in mind that this figure includes the previous generation model too.
+The Audi A6 Allroad scored 9.00 out of 10 in the HonestJohn.co.uk Satisfaction Survey, although, bear in mind, this figure included the previous generation model too.
+With time marching on, the A6 Allroad hasn't secured a permanent place, but Audi scored 16 out of 29 manufacturers on the latest list.

 The 45 TDI is between group 40 and 45 for insurance depending on the spec, a few groups higher than the Mercedes E-Class All-Terrain, so you’d likely be paying a bit more for your premium if you choose the Audi.
 The 50 TDI sits between groups 43 and 45 while the lesser spotted 55 TSI is group 41 or 45.